teokigi/W09D1-BirdSightings/README.md

 # Bird Sightings

-Bird Sightings is a full stack JavaScript application with an Express server and MongoDB database.
+Bird Sightings is a full stack JavaScript application with an Express js server and MongoDB database.

 ## Getting Started